21 Best Day trips from Bristol (for both locals and visitors)

 If you don’t want to drive, you can also take the bus 376.
 It goes to Glastonbury but stops in Wells before that.
 It takes a bit over 1 hour.

-If you want to visit a cute village near Bristol, you may want to opt for Long Ashton.
+If you want to visit a cute village near Bristol, opt for Long Ashton.

 It’s a very pretty place to visit and you’ll find local cafes and pubs where you can get a meal.